In This Article

 Deep cleaning restores your oral health and eliminates the pain and discomfort you must feel from plaque and tartar buildup.

-Now let’s talk about the step-by-step process of dental cleaning.
+- Now let’s talk about the step-by-step process of the dental cleaning.

 The dentist or hygienist first examines your mouth and gum line to get an overview of the condition.